Citizenship and residency services

 Oops!
 Something went wrong while submitting the form.

-Obtaining Portuguese citizenship is one way many people reconnect with their ancestral land, recover family traditions, or facilitate business opportunities or embark on new careers.
-To those who meet the elegibility criteria for the Portuguese citizenship it carries multiple benefits, one of which is the ability to travel and work freely within the European Union in possession of a Portuguese passport.
 Portuguese citizens have the right to enjoy visa-free or visa-on-arrival excursions to 184 countries.
 A Portuguese passport is one of the most widely accepted passports without the common visa restrictions imposed on other passports, and this incentive is open to all of those who can claim the right to citizenship.

-This website describes the various means of achieving citizenship and lists some of the paperwork and documents required.
+If this interests you, there are several categories into which a case for obtaining Portuguese citizenship can fall.
+This website describes the various routes of achieving citizenship and lists the paperwork and documents required.
 Feel free to use this site as your legal guide to Portuguese citizenship, to prepare a successful application.

 We can guide you.
 We can help you obtain it faster, using the most secure approach for the best chance to submitt a successful case.
 We have dedicated our firm to this area of the law.
 Utilizing the tools at our disposal and maintaining close communications with you, the process toward citizenship can be hassle-free and straightforward.
 You can track your application using an online system, gaining instant updates on your citizenship application.

-Portuguese Citizenship with the help of a Lawyer
+Why the help of a Lawyer?

 As claims are submitted to our office, we issue a digital receipt stamped with the date of submission.
 The client can track the case and follow it to the conclusion.
 In most circumstances, the result is the successful attainment of a Portuguese passport and citizen card.